 More Guitar Effect Pedals and Stomp Boxes

 We are adding new guitar effect pedals including video reviews of newly released products every day, or so.
 Bookmark the site or join the mailing list to keep up to date with new guitar stomp boxes as they are launched and the latest guitar pedal prices and reductions.
-You can also get the latest savings here on the Guitar Pedal Savings Page.
+You can also get the latest savings here on the Savings page in the main menu.

 Here are our latest posts.